-I love Inspector Morse mysteries.I first saw them here in the US on PBS Mystery! and later on the A&E network.
+I love Inspector Morse mysteries.I first saw them in the 90s on PBS Mystery! and later on the A&E network.
 My father, a fellow mystery lover, first introduced me to the curmudgeonly Morse (who drinks too much and has a passion for both opera and crosswords).
 It had been years since I’d seen a Morse episode, so I bought several DVD’s online.
 Imagine my surprise when in the first few minutes of the first episode I saw Rossetti’s Proserpine!

 The painting on the easel is not Pre-Raphaelite, it was created for the film.
 But it is identical to Monna Vanna, by Dante Gabriel Rossetti.
 If you watch closely, you can see this painting several times in the movie.

-Now, this siting surprised me the most given that I have seen this movie hundreds of times and I never noticed that Solitude by Frederic, Lord Leighton hangs in the hallway in My Fair Lady!
+Now, this sighting surprised me the most given that I have seen this movie hundreds of times and I never noticed that Solitude by Frederic, Lord Leighton hangs in the hallway in My Fair Lady!
 I’ll share Leighton’s image first:

 More William Morris wallpaper?

 Added Sept.
 2, 2008:

 On the same evening, I find that Grace of The Beautiful Necessity has posted some wonderful sightings from a BBC miniseries Daniel Deronda: